 Clinical Fellowships: Genitourinary Pathology

 Dr. Maria Tretiakova is the director of the Genitourinary (GU) Pathology Fellowship.
-The fellowship is based entirely at Harborview Medical Center (HMC) within the Division of Anatomic Pathology.
-The faculty of HMC Anatomic Pathology provide an extensive knowledge and experience base for the teaching of GU and general surgical pathology.
+The fellowship is based primarily at Harborview Medical Center (HMC) within the Division of Anatomic Pathology with 2 months of required selectives at the University of Washington Medical Center (UWMC).
+The faculty of HMC and UWMC Anatomic Pathology provide an extensive knowledge and experience base for the teaching of GU and general surgical pathology.
 The teaching faculty include:

 Maria Tretiakova, MD, PhD